Isi-dev/ComfyUI-UniAnimate-W/README.md

 python mv ./checkpoints/iic/unianimate/* ./checkpoints/

 ```
+You can manually download the unianimate checkpoint from here: https://huggingface.co/camenduru/unianimate/tree/main

 All the models should be in the  '\Path-to-UniAnimate-W\checkpoints' folder as follows:

 ```
 ./checkpoints/
+|---- animate-x_ckpt.pth
 |---- dw-ll_ucoco_384.onnx
 |---- open_clip_pytorch_model.bin
 |---- unianimate_16f_32f_non_ema_223000.pth